High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Dimension Reduction for the Conditional Density

-Equations (\ref{EQ:Indep}) and (\ref{EQ:condIndep1}) can be implied by condition (19) in \cite{HallRacineLi}.
-Alternatively, we can express the sparsity of the conditional density of $V$ given $(Z_{1},...,Z_{p_{n}})$ solely through conditional independence, specifically using equation (\ref{EQ:condIndep1}) only.
-However, as discussed intensively in \cite{HallRacineLi}, the definition of conditional independence per se can be ambiguous.\footnote{That is the following: $V\perp Z_{1}|Z_{2},$ $V\perp Z_{2}|Z_{1},$ but $V\not \perp $ $\left( Z_{1},Z_{2}\right) $ may hold at the same time.} We refer readers to their paper's example of linear combinations of standard normal random variables (on page 1016).
-To avoid such ambiguity, \cite{HallRacineLi} focus on conventional independence, which can imply both equations (\ref{EQ:Indep}) and (\ref{EQ:condIndep1}).
+for some positive $D_{1}$ and $D_{2}$. \end{enumerate} \end{assumptionp} Equation (\ref{EQ:Indep}) is essential for the screening procedure.
+Equation (\ref{EQ:condIndep1}) is to ensure we can apply the method in \citet{HallRacineLi}.
+Both equations (\ref{EQ:Indep}) and (\ref{EQ:condIndep1}) can be implied by condition (19) in \citet{HallRacineLi}.
+Alternatively, we can express the sparsity of the conditional density of $V$ given $\boldsymbol{Z}_{1}^{p_{n}}$ solely through conditional independence, specifically using equation (\ref{EQ:condIndep1}) only.
+However, as discussed intensively in \citet{HallRacineLi}, the definition of conditional independence per se can be ambiguous.\footnote{That is the following: $V\perp Z_{1}|Z_{2},$ $V\perp Z_{2}|Z_{1},$ but $V\not\perp$ $\left(Z_{1},Z_{2}\right)$ may hold at the same time.} We refer readers to their paper's example of linear combinations of standard normal random variables (on page 1016).
+To avoid such ambiguity, \citet{HallRacineLi} focus on conventional independence, which can imply both equations (\ref{EQ:Indep}) and (\ref{EQ:condIndep1}).

 The DC screening procedure proposed below can only guarantee to identify $(Z_{p^{*}+1},Z_{p^{*}+2}...,Z_{p_{n}})$ that satisfy both (\ref{EQ:Indep}) and (\ref{EQ:condIndep1}) in Assumption \ref{A:main}(2) as irrelevant.
 There are situations where certain covariates are dependent on $V$, but only indirectly through other covariates.
-For example, $V$ is a function of $Z_{1} $, and $Z_{2}$ is correlated with $Z_{1}$ but independent of all other determinants of $V$.
+For example, $V$ is a function of $Z_{1}$, and $Z_{2}$ is correlated with $Z_{1}$ but independent of all other determinants of $V$.
 This violates Assumption \ref{A:main}(2), and as a result, the DC screening is likely to identify $Z_{2}$ as relevant.
-To address this issue, we generalize the findings in \cite{HallRacineLi} in Section \ref{SEC:further}, showing that applying their CV-based bandwidth selection algorithm post-screening can eliminate the influence of such $Z_{2}$ on $V$ when estimating the conditional density of $V$ on $(Z_{1},Z_{2})$.
+To address this issue, we generalize the findings in \citet{HallRacineLi} in Section \ref{SEC:further}, showing that applying their CV-based bandwidth selection algorithm post-screening can eliminate the influence of such $Z_{2}$ on $V$ when estimating the conditional density of $V$ on $(Z_{1},Z_{2})$.